Kaylotura/buster-world/README.md

 ####Bugs
 * Chain fired is unconnected to player icon.
-* Chain does not die on impact with bubble, preventing bubble spawning.
 * Geo-locational Movement only works over HTTPS, and needs a secure link.

 ###High Score Page